eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	*GNU Octave* enables left single quotes to surround a string, and right single quotes to surround a string.
-+ GNU Octave* does not allow empty files to be loaded, but *Matlab* does allow empty files to be loaded.
++ *GNU Octave* does not allow empty files to be loaded, but *Matlab* does allow empty files to be loaded.
 + *GNU Octave* allows *"printf"* to print a string to standard output, but *Matlab* does not; for *Matlab*, use *"printf"* to print a string to standard output or to a file (via a "file-handle").
++ *GNU Octave* allows whitespace before the transpose operator, but *Matlab* does not.
++ *GNU Octave* does not require the use of ellipses for line continuation but *Matlab* does.

+	I can also use a backslash "\" to indicate line continuation.
++ *GNU Octave*'s logical operators may be rendered unacceptable by *Matlab*.
++ *GNU Octave* have toolboxes for different applications, just like *Matlab*'s toolboxes.

+	In *GNU Octave*, the "system data structure" (i.e., system model) requires the installation of the Octave Controls System Toolbox.